DallasGale/React_Testing/README.md

-[https://airbnb.io/projects/enzyme/](Enzyme - JavaScript Testing utilities for React) "Enzyme is a JavaScript Testing utility for React that makes it easier to assert, manipulate, and traverse your React Components' output." -
+[https://airbnb.io/projects/enzyme/](Enzyme - JavaScript Testing utilities for React) *Enzyme is a JavaScript Testing utility for React that makes it easier to assert, manipulate, and traverse your React Components' output.*